freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-What happens when you apply the property position: relative to an element in CSS ?
+What happens when you apply `position: relative` to an element in CSS ?

 #### --distractors--